-The Colorado AI Act (SB 24-205) takes effect June 30, 2026 — and the clock is running.
-If you deploy AI systems that make consequential decisions about Colorado consumers, you have roughly two months to get ready.
-Here's a focused five-step guide to becoming compliant before the deadline.
+The Colorado AI Act (SB 24-205, as amended by SB 26-189) takes effect January 1, 2027.
+If you deploy AI systems that make consequential decisions about Colorado consumers, use the extended timeline to build a thorough compliance program.
+Here's a focused five-step guide.

 Step 1: Determine Whether You're Covered